IPv4 Address Classes and Subnet Masks

 • Format: NETWORK.NETWORK.NETWORK.HOST

-• Available Host Addresses: Up to 254 hosts per network
+• Traditional Network Available Host Addresses: Up to 254 hosts (2 reserved address: network and broadcast)

 • Suitable for: Small networks for small organisations and homes.